 Climate Action Hub Exeter

-A community hub in central Exeter, offering a physical space for the public to interact with local environmental and social groups and projects.
+Working to find a community hub in central Exeter, offering a physical space for the public to interact with local environmental and social groups and projects.
 Where everyone can come together to tackle the climate and ecological crisis, and the social issues which are interwoven with the systematic issues causing climate breakdown.

 Responsive image